-Attendance is extremely important since this class meets weekly.
-As previously stated, each student is expected participate in class through the reading presentations and class discussions.
+Attendance is extremely important since this class is accelerated.
+As previously stated, each student is expected to participate in class through the reading presentations and class discussions.

-Reading Discussions & Reflections: Students will sign up for 2 readings for which they will lead the class discussion and submit a 2-3 page double-spaced reaction paper.
-The paper will include a brief summary of the reading, your interpretation or reaction and 2-3 discussion questions which will also be posted on Canvas by 11:59p on the night before class.
-You must also include a comparison or make reference to 1 additional article or book chapter (citation must be included).
-Student-led discussions will occur at the beginning of class.
-Each student will conduct/submit 2 discussions.
-10 Points each.
+Reading Discussions & Reflections: Students will sign up for 2 readings for which they will lead the class discussion.
+You will upload your questions to Canvas by 11:59pm the night before you lead the discussion.
+You will submit a 2-3 page double-spaced reaction paper for 1 of your class discussions.
+The paper will include a brief summary (1-2 paragraphs) of the reading, your interpretation or reaction and 2-3 discussion questions.
+You must cite a related article (not included in our readings) for each of your reading reflections.
+Student Led discussions will occur at the beginning of class.
+Each student will conduct/submit 2 discussions and 1 reaction paper for one of the discussions.
+10 Points

-The Mid-Term and Final Exams are cumulative.
-More details about the exams will be provided within a few weeks before they occur.
+The Mid-Term (June 12th) and Final (June 26th) Exams are cumulative.
+More details about the exams will be provided within a few days before they occur.

 Observations/Interviews: Students will observe someone that is in a developmental stage that is different than their own.
+The Observation/Interview is a great opportunity to apply developmental theories into real life applications.
 You will do a 5-6 page paper for each subject.
 Because infants are difficult to communicate with, you can select from the following developmental stages: